open-telemetry/opentelemetry-php/README.md

 ```

 ## Testing

+Our unit and integration tests live in the `tests/` folder.
 To make sure the tests in this repo work as you expect, you can use the included docker test wrapper:

 1.)
 Make sure that you have docker installed